 Server Technology and You: the Rack PDU Selector

-For the second in a series about Servertech’s lifecycle approach to award-winning customer service and support, we would like to talk about the next steps in the process of selecting just the right PDU for you.
-In our previous post on this topic, we discussed our Rack PDU Selection Wizard and its uncanny, often magical ability to help you select the right PDU type for your application.
+For the second in a series about Server Tech’s lifecycle approach to award-winning customer service and support, we would like to talk about the next steps in the process of selecting just the right PDU for you.
+Our Rack PDU Selection Wizard has a magical ability to help you select the right PDU type for your application.

 But once you’ve settled on Basic or Metered, Switched or Smart, what’s next?

 We’re glad you asked because we already have the answer waiting for you in another form of support we offer to all of our customers.
 It’s Server Technology’s Rack PDU Selector.
 With another great online means of support, you can start with a product type, and end with a part number and have a power strategy expert contact you.